weaveVM/weavevm-bundles-js/README.md

     signature: signedTx.signature,
     hash: signedTx.hash,
   });
-  //Now Envelope should be valid and can be added to bundle
+  // Now Envelope should be valid and can be added to bundle

 })();